What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 What Does a Cockroach Bite Look Like?

-A cockroach bite looks like a red bump that is raised on the skin.
-Like mosquito bites, people can react differently where the bite area may be larger and puff up more on some individuals where it may not be too noticeable on others.
+A cockroach bite looks like a red bump that is raised on the skin similar to a mosquito bite.
+Like mosquito bites, people can react differently.
+However, unlike mosquito bites, the wound may scab over.

-Another visible difference is that mosquito bites are smaller, but cockroach bites are more significant than that.
+Another visible difference is that mosquito bites are smaller, but cockroach bites are larger.
+Those with cockroach allergies will likely puff up more.
+On other people the wound may barely show at all.

 what a cockroach bite looks like